loldevs/leaguespec/readme.md

 # leaguespec

-This is a repository for collecting information and tools around the League of Legends Spectator system.
+This is a repository for collecting information and tools around the internals of League of Legends.

-See this as a community crafted knowledge base around Riot Games observer system.
+See this as a community crafted knowledge base around Riot Games's League of Legends.

 The result can be found in [the wiki](https://github.com/loldevs/leaguespec/wiki) for this project.